 Twice in the past year, when the pressure of raising funds and volunteers for the ministry seemed overwhelming, Haroldo said, "No more."
 But God has always intervened, providing the needed resources and making sure that His plans take root.

 Before leaving the school, Martita makes sure to greet two teachers whom she helped introduce to Jesus almost 30 years ago.
-Martita's own conversion occurred at 16 when a Campus Crusade team came through her town of Quetzaltenango, near the Mexican border.
+Martita's own conversion occurred at 16 when a Cru team came through her town of Quetzaltenango, near the Mexican border.

 Martita liked to party, but she went to church because her cousins kept inviting her.
-When the Campus Crusade team came to her church looking for volunteers to do evangelism and teach discipleship, Martita volunteered.
+When the Cru team came to her church looking for volunteers to do evangelism and teach discipleship, Martita volunteered.

 After going through the first lesson, Martita knew she was lost and prayed for salvation.
 The young team leader stayed on for two months to train the new troop of ministers, including Martita.